What is the deadline to renew car insurance?

-Many drivers mistakenly think there is a “grace period” for making an auto insurance payment after it’s due date, inferring from the 30 day grace period some health insurance providers might offer.
+Many drivers mistakenly think there is a “grace period” to renew car insurance after it’s due date, inferring from the 30 day grace period some health insurance providers might offer.
 This is not true when it comes to car insurance.
 We want to share the low-down on why keeping your insurance policy active and in good standing is best for you, your credit and your rate.

 A missed payment

-Whether you are paying for your insurance in monthly installments or if you are paying your insurance every 6 months, if you miss making a payment on the due date you will likely be given a “cancellation notice” – a written letter from your insurance provider notifying you that your auto insurance policy has been cancelled due to nonpayment.
+Whether you are paying for your insurance in monthly installments or if you are going to renew car insurance every 6 months, if you miss making a payment on the due date you will likely be given a “cancellation notice” – a written letter from your insurance provider notifying you that your auto insurance policy has been cancelled due to nonpayment.